Rahul K. Shah, MD, FAAP, FACS

 What is sinus surgery?

-Sinus surgery involves the precise removal of diseased sinus tissue with improvement in the natural drainage channels by the creation of a pathway for infected material to drain from the sinus cavities.
+Traditional sinus surgery involves the precise removal of diseased sinus tissue with improvement in the natural drainage channels by the creation of a pathway for infected material to drain from the sinus cavities.
 In most situations, the surgeon will employ endoscopic techniques which allow better and more precise visualization without the need for external incisions.
 As a result, there is less swelling, bleeding, and discomfort, and a faster recovery from sinus surgery.

 Sinus surgery, unlike other types of surgery where a diseased part or organ is removed, involves the re-routing of existing sinus pathways in addition to removal of diseased tissue.
 It cannot be emphasized more strongly that post-operative care is as equally important as the surgery itself.
 One of the most common causes of failure of this procedure is poor post-operative care and follow-up.
 The doctor can only do so much.
 It is up to the patient to share in the responsibility of caring for this chronic illness.
 The following instructions are designed to help patients recover from sinus surgery as easily as possible and to prevent complications.
 It is very important that patients read these instructions or those provided by their surgeon and follow them carefully.